U-Box vs PODS vs U-Pack: The Answer Is Clear

 | Free cancellation or modification | ✔ (up to the day of your move) | ✔ (up to the day before your move) |

 When it comes to value-added services, U-Box and PODS have some noteworthy perks.
-They offer storage on your own property, flexible packing and unpacking time, and flexible modification or cancellation of your booking, services that U-Pack does not offer.
+They offer storage on your own property, flexible packing and unpacking time, and flexible modification or cancellation of your booking — services U-Pack does not offer.
+You can verify any container company’s active interstate operating authority through the FMCSA Company Snapshot before booking.

 U-Box vs PODS vs U-Pack: Availability